ovh/docs/pages/web/domains/dns_zone_spf/guide.en-ie.md

 In the window that pops up, the configuration assistant offers several different types of DNS records.
 There are two ways of adding an SPF record:

-- [Add a TXT](#txtrecord) record: for users who are notified or already have the full record.
+- [Add a TXT record](#txtrecord): For users who are experienced or already have the full record.
 For example, your email solution provider will send you the value.
-- [Add an SPF](#spfrecord) record: for users who do not have the entire record.
+- [Add an SPF record](#spfrecord): For users who do not have the entire record.
 For example, you only have an IP address or the host name of the email server.
-- [Add an OVHcloud](#spfrecordovhcloud) **SPF record and use the OVHcloud** configuration: for users who only have OVHcloud email offers on their domain name (excluding [Private Exchange](https://www.ovhcloud.com/en-ie/emails/hosted-exchange/){.external}).
+- [Add an OVHcloud SPF record](#spfrecordovhcloud) **and use the OVHcloud configuration**: For users who only have OVHcloud email offers on their domain name (excluding [Private Exchange](https://www.ovhcloud.com/en-gb/emails/hosted-exchange/){.external}).

 ![domain](images/spf_records_add_entry.png){.thumbnail}